Grading

 • Download the Guardian Secure Browser: The exams require the use of a secure delivery browser.

 • Test equipment before your session.
-(This can be done through your ProctorU dashboard)
+(This can be done through your ProctorU dashboard.)

 See more